proteinreport/proteinreport.org/content/events/meat-evolution-leaders-summit/index.md

 weight: 5000
 uuid: 11250
 ---
-<p>MEVO is a leaders summit that exclusively brings in-person decision makers from prominent to small-sized manufacturers, commercial producers, investors, cutting-edge technology providers, intellectuals, brands and future food vanguards who want to increase their knowledge and foothold in this lucrative growth market.</p>
+MEVO is a leaders summit that exclusively brings in-person decision makers from prominent to small-sized manufacturers, commercial producers, investors, cutting-edge technology providers, intellectuals, brands and future food vanguards who want to increase their knowledge and foothold in this lucrative growth market.